captbaritone/eslint-plugin-hss-i18n/README.md

-# eslint-plugin-i18n
+# eslint-plugin-hss-i18n

-Detect common errors when using I18n
+Detect common errors when using I18n at Hearsay Social

 ## Installation